ramgorthi04/OperandLinear-MLE-Bench/README.md

 ### Logs
 `full_history.json` contains the turn-by-turn log of the Operand Quant.
 All .ipynb files have been persisted and included for reproducibility.

+## Notes
+Due to infrastructure limitations and compute costs, we were unable to evaluate the agent on a small number of problems in the hard subset.
+Nevertheless, for fairness, our reported scores are calculated across the full set of 75 problems.
+As we had already achieved state-of-the-art results without these few, we did not further optimize our infrastructure to support the remaining evaluations.